Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: IV. Numerical Results

-It has been shown in \cite{Sharma-TCI19} that the signal reconstruction becomes a challenge under binary measurement matrices in which many classical PR algorithms, such as prGAMP \cite{Schniter-TSP15}, PhaseMax \cite{Goldstein-TIT18}, and PhaseLamp \cite{Dhifallah-Allerton17}, show instability and fail even with high SNR.
+In \cite{Sharma-TCI19}, the signal reconstruction becomes a challenge under binary measurement matrices, in which many classical PR algorithms, such as prGAMP \cite{Schniter-TSP15}, PhaseMax \cite{Goldstein-TIT18}, and PhaseLamp \cite{Dhifallah-Allerton17}, show instability and fail even with high SNR.
 In this regime, Fig. \ref{fig:Fig9-Measurement_ratio}(b) shows that all the GEC-SR-based algorithms (including prVAMP) also work while the number of iterations/layers are increased to $T=30$.
 For GEC-SR-Net and GEC-SR-HyperNet, we set $\beta(t) = 0.5$ when $t > 10$ because we train the two models only for $T=10$ layers.
-GEC-SR-Net has the worst performance among the competing algorithms even under the same $M/N = 4$ setting as in training.
-The result is expected because GEC-SR-Net has shown weak robustness in the previous experiments under mismatched distributions.
-Moreover, GEC-SR-HyperNet cannot perform competitively because it only considers the general setting features, not the the instability of the algorithms under the binary measurement matrices.
-In contrast to GEC-SR-HyperNet, GEC-SR-HyperGRU takes the setting features into consideration and adaptively adjusts the damping factors based on its convergence state.
-Therefore, GEC-SR-HyperGRU shows both stable and fast convergence speed.
+GEC-SR-Net exhibited the worst performance among the competing algorithms even under the same $M/N = 4$ setting as in training.
+This result is expected because GEC-SR-Net has shown weak robustness in the previous experiments under mismatched distributions.
+Moreover, GEC-SR-HyperNet cannot perform competitively because it only considers the general setting features and not the instability of the algorithms under binary measurement matrices.
+In contrast to GEC-SR-HyperNet, GEC-SR-HyperGRU considers the setting features and adaptively adjusts the damping factors based on its convergence state.
+Therefore, GEC-SR-HyperGRU shows stability and fast convergence speeds.

 We have tested the robustness of the concerned algorithms under various mismatched distributions in terms of SNR, signal prior, transform matrix, and measurement sizes.
-The results demonstrate that GEC-SR-HyperGRU has advantages to recovery in speed and accuracy.
-Importantly, GEC-SR-HyperGRU shows excellent robustness and retains the advantages even without retraining.
+The results demonstrate that GEC-SR-HyperGRU has advantages in recovery in terms of speed and accuracy.
+Importantly, GEC-SR-HyperGRU shows excellent robustness and retains its advantages even without retraining.